XvrTeo/Team-Profile-Generator/README.md

 ## Usage

-The application will allow the user to generate a team profile based on a series of prompts.
+This application will allow the user to generate a team profile.
+First, clone the project and in the VS Code terminal, install the following packages with the following commands:

+- npm i inquirer@8.2.4
+- npm i jest

+The application will start once the user types "node index.js" in the command-line.

 ### Walkthrough: